-Rio Grande County currently requires a wildfire hazard mitigation plan for new subdivisions.
-It does not described the contents of the plan or suggest any standards for mitigation.
+Saguache County needs to develop a set of wildfire standards that it requires when properties in fire prone areas are proposed for development.
 Private land development in fire prone areas should not be permitted without wildfire hazard reduction as part of the improvement.
 Land development without attendant fire hazard reduction exacerbates the fire hazard problem and perpetuates the expenditure of public funds to protect structures in a wildfire situation.

-Many of the basic wildfire hazard issues such as poor access i.e.; one way ingress and egress, steep/narrow road grades, cul-de-sac diameter, vegetative flammability, building construction, roofing materials and survivable space requirements are best addressed at the time a subdivision is being designed and approved.
+Many of the basic wildfire hazard issues such as poor access i.e.; one way ingress and egress, steep/narrow road grades and cul-de-sac diameter, vegetative flammability and survivable space requirements are best addressed at the time a subdivision is being designed and approved.